2023 VW Tiguan to get ‘R’ performance plug-in hybrid: Report [Update]

 Bigger infotainment system

-The touchscreen infotainment system will be a brand-new unit.
-Going by its shape and size, it’s related to the 15-inch (1560×700 pixel) free-standing infotainment system of the VW ID.7 that is compatible with wireless Apple CarPlay and wired Android Auto.
-That would be a substantial upgrade over the current dashboard-integrated 8-inch unit which is small as per the latest industry standards.
+The touchscreen infotainment system is a brand-new, 15-inch free-standing unit.
+Going by its shape, size, and user interface, it’s either the same unit as the 1560×700 pixel infotainment system of the VW ID.7 or closely related to it.
+That is a substantial upgrade over the current dashboard-integrated 8-inch unit, which is small as per the latest industry standards.
+Lower trims feature a 12.9-inch touchscreen infotainment system, though, which is still a significant upgrade.

 Increased boot space